blacklightpy/vaultofknowledge/History/Timeline of Conflicts.md

 - 1949: China becomes the People's Republic of China
 	- Kuomintang national party disagreed, so they moved to an island named Taiwan and called in the Taiwan Republic of China
 - 1949: Geneva Conventions of 1949 to define humanitarian rules during war
-- 1950 Korean war, when North Korea crossed the 38 North latitude
+- 1950 Korean war, when North Korea crossed the 38th parallel north latitude
-	- UN Security Council Resolution 82 asked them to retreat to north of 38 North.
+	- UN Security Council Resolution 82 asked them to retreat to north of 38th parallel north.
 	- UN troops, mostly American, aid South Koreans
 	- In 1953 Armistice Agreement, a new line was formed to separate North Korea and South Korea.
 	- The Military Demarcation Line is surrounded by a demilitarized zone (DMZ)